Voting Rules for Accurate Democracy Legislation Systems. fair-share rules Funding Projects.

 Limited as it is, the right to spend some revenue is a major expansion in the concept of democracy, similar to earlier expansions in the right to vote and the right to representation.

-Examples of Fair-share Spending
+Examples of Fair-Share Voting

-Translations: Babel Fish, Google, Chinese new, Chinese trad., Español
+Translations: Google, Chinese new, Chinese trad., Español

 Yes Sim Candidate 1YesSim Candidate 2 Yes

-Yes, President Franklin Delano Roosevelt saw, in the
+Answer: President Franklin Delano Roosevelt saw, in the

 Great Depression, the effects of heedless self-interest.